datanucleus/docs-datanucleus/src/site/markdown/documentation/extensions/classloader_resolver.md

 ## Extensions : ClassLoader Resolvers
 ![Plugin](../../images/nucleus_plugin.gif)

 DataNucleus is developed as a plugin-driven framework and one of the components that is pluggable is the class-loading resolution.
 DataNucleus provides its own internal class-loader resolver that matches the requirements of the JDO specification, but also allows you to plugin your own class loading policy.
 This class loader resolver is used for runtime operation.
-The plugin mechanism always operates using an instance of JDOClassLoaderResolver since we need a class loading process to discover the plugins in the first place.
+The plugin mechanism always operates using an instance of ClassLoaderResolverImpl since we need a class loading process to discover the plugins in the first place.

 DataNucleus has to resolve classes at runtime.
 The JDO specification defines a strict process for resolving classes using specific class loaders.
 DataNucleus provides a plugin for this JDO process.
-You can extend DataNucleus's capabilities using the plugin extension _org.datanucleus.classloader_resolver_.
+You can extend DataNucleus's capabilities using the plugin extension *org.datanucleus.classloader_resolver*.

 <table>
     <tr>